Wedding Fairs eh?

 Do have fun and get excited!

-I bloody love wedding fairs, getting to know people and hearing them getting excited about their weddings is an uplifting experience.
+I bloody love wedding fairs because getting to know people and hearing them getting excited about their weddings is an uplifting experience.

 Weddings and wedding planning should be fun.

-If you’ve got some crazy plan of something you want to happen on your wedding day tell a supplier, they might have even seen it before somewhere or know someone who can help.
+If you’ve got some crazy wedding plan tell a supplier because they might have even seen it before somewhere or know someone who can help.

 Get yourself to suitable wedding fairs and you will leave with inspiration or maybe even bookings.

-The best wedding suppliers will be trying to form an understanding of you, your partner and your wedding aspirations to see if they are a good fit or not.
+The best wedding suppliers try and find out if they are a good fit or not.

-It should almost feel like the start of a friendship.
+It should almost feel like you are starting a friendship with them.

 Book yourself the suppliers that really feel like they’ll bring your wedding day closer to perfection.